 * * *

-More than six inches of snow fell during the early morning hours, and Conner woke to a winter wonderland.
-After breakfast Stacy bundled her son in his snowsuit, and Kelly took him outside to play.
-Father and son built a snowman on the front lawn from snow Kelly had shoveled out of the driveway.
-Then they went sleigh riding and didn't go back inside until it was near dinner time.
+More than eight inches of snow fell during the early morning hours, and Conner woke to a glistening winter wonderland.
+After a breakfast of homemade pancakes, Stacy bundled her son in his snowsuit, and Kelly took him outside to play.
+Father and son built a snowman on the front lawn from the snow Kelly had shoveled from the driveway.
+After topping their creation off with an old red-and-green- striped woolen scarf and matching hat, they went sleigh riding down Naumkeag Hill.
+Kelly and Conner had so much fun that they didn't go back inside until it was nearly dinner time.

 Several times during dinner Kelly saw Conner yawn and rub his eyes.

-"You look like you're ready to fall asleep."
+"You look like you're ready to fall asleep," the father observed.

 "Not until after I hear my story."